robowhois/robowhois-php/README.md

     $account = $robowhois->account();

-    // $account is an instance of Robowhois\Account echo $account['credits_remaining'];
+    // $account is an instance of RoboWhois\Account echo $account['credits_remaining'];

 and you can also rely on magic methods to convert those indexes in getters: